amishabhojwani/CMEECourseWork/README.txt

-My CMEE Coursework Repository
+My CMEE Coursework Repository has a directory for each week of the course
-Do I like this better